Home » Blog » Behavioral Assessments » My life as a PI Promoter

 My behavioral pattern

-I took the PI Behavioral Assessment in December 2019, back when I first applied to The Predictive Index.
+I first took the PI Behavioral Assessment in 2023 when I applied to work at PI.

 The assessment reveals a person’s natural workplace behaviors according to four key drives: